seng438-winter-2022/seng438-a5-tonyv-vo/Assignment5-LabReport.md

 Our main difficulty was in understanding how this lab's tools worked.
 We found it difficult to find documentation, so we had to manually manipulate the given data.
 The tools the lab used were very new to each member of the group so it required a lot of effort and time to begin to understand the components of the assignment.
 The tools were very challenging to use and took a lot of time to understand.
 The group was eventually able to learn how to use the tools and implement the solutions to the assignment problems after a considerable amount of time.

 # Comments/feedback on the lab itself
 The lab was difficult to understand.
+The dataset provided was only meant for one tool and some of the column labelling was not clear.
 We felt it gave the basics of the material and left us to learn and understand what to do on our own.
 It would have been helpful to have more documentation or at least links to the documentation of the tools.
 Furthermore, we found it difficult to do the Laplace test.
 Although we found formulas online and in the slides, there were not many tools available online that would allow us to check our results to know if our Excel formula was correct.
 Once we were able to understand what the lab was asking us to do and also how the tools worked we were able to make some progress.

 The lab provided some insight into using data to determine the reliability of a software under test.
 In doing this assignment, we learned that the field of Software Testing, Reliability, and Quality can be complicated and may require a multitude of tools to interpret the data.
 We were able to gain some insight as to how things might work in a professional environment.